 HEAL 6105 Classroom and Online Teaching

-My program of research is focused on a) developing, using, and testing innovative teaching methods to improve students’ clinical reasoning skills to be ready for practice, and b) investigating how teachers can best be prepared to use evidence-based methods including simulation and debriefing to enhance clinical teaching.
+As a pedagogical nurse scientist, Dr. Dreifuerst's program of research is focused on expertise in reflection and becoming a reflective practitioner and includes a) developing, using, and testing innovative teaching methods to improve prelicensure and graduate students’ clinical reasoning skills to be ready for practice, and b) investigating how faculty can best be prepared to use evidence-based methods including simulation and debriefing to enhance teaching and learning.